Freed Up to be Free Indeed

 Maximizing Your Regular Charitable Distributions (RCDs) in Retirement

-In the previous article, we discussed all the ways the US Government, via the IRS, incentivises charitable contributions.
-In this article, we’ll discuss how to develop a giving strategy that won’t “break the retirement bank.”
-You probably won’t be surprised to learn that this is a little more challenging than it sounds, due to the … Read more
+This article is part of the Biblically Informed Framework for Retirement Stewardship (BIFRS) series.
+It was originally published in 2025 but updated in 2026.
+In the previous article, we discussed all the ways the US Government, via the IRS, incentivizes charitable contributions.
+In this article, we’ll discuss how to develop a giving strategy that won’t … Read more

 John Piper’s Framework for a Biblically Informed Retirement Plan

+This article is part of the Biblically-Informed Framework for Retirement Stewardship (BIFRS).
+(In fact, it describes the origin of it.)
 When most people think about retirement planning, they picture calculators, spreadsheets, and savings goals.
-But for Christians, retirement is more than a financial target—it’s a new and hopeful life season calling for wisdom, faith, humility, and intentional stewardship.
-So, what if we asked, “Do I have enough saved?”(This is a legitimate question, by the way.) … Read more
+But for Christians, retirement is more than a financial target—it’s a new and hopeful season of life calling for wisdom, faith, … Read more

 Numbering Our Days: Moses, Stewardship, and Actuarial Life Tablets (I Mean Tables)